InspireNXE/TimeWarp/README.md

 ### Building
 **Note:** If you do not have [Gradle] installed then use `./gradlew` for Unix systems or Git Bash and `gradlew.bat` for Windows systems in place of any `gradle` command.

-To build Enquiry, simply run `gradle`.
+To build this project, simply run `gradle`.
 The compiled jar is located in `./libs/`.

 [Commands]: https://ore.spongepowered.org/Grinch/TimeWarp/pages/Commands
 [Configuration]: https://ore.spongepowered.org/Grinch/TimeWarp/pages/Configuration